Investigation of a Citizen Above Suspicion

 The film was released in Italy by Euro International Pictures on 9 February 1970, to widespread acclaim from critics.
-It won the Jury Prize at the 1970 Cannes Film Festival, and the David di Donatello Awards for Best Film for Best Actor (Gian Maria Volonté).
+It won the Jury Prize at the 1970 Cannes Film Festival, and the David di Donatello Awards for Best Film and Best Actor (Gian Maria Volonté).
 In the United States, it won the Oscar for Best Foreign Language Film.
 Petri and his co-writer Ugo Pirro were nominated for Best Original Screenplay.

-In 2008, Investigation of a Citizen Above Suspicion was placed on the Italian Ministry of Culture's 100 films to be saved, a list of films "that have changed the collective memory of the country between 1942 and 1978."
+In 2008, the film was included on the Italian Ministry of Cultural Heritage’s 100 Italian films to be saved, a list of 100 films that "have changed the collective memory of the country between 1942 and 1978."

-Plot summary
+Plot

 A recently promoted police inspector, nicknamed "Il Dottore" ("the Doctor", an Italian honorific) kills his mistress, and then covers up his involvement in the crime.
 He insinuates himself into the investigation, planting clues to steer his subordinate officers toward a series of other suspects, including the woman's gay husband and a student leftist radical.
 He then exonerates the other suspects and leads the investigators toward himself to prove that he is "above suspicion" and can get away with anything, even while being investigated.

+His personal neurosis caused by his extreme position of power, and his firm beliefs in the role of authority, eventually drive him to try to accuse himself with every possible evidence.
+The only witness of his presence at the victim's apartment, the anarchist Antonio Pace, refuses to accuse him to be able to prove the inherent criminal nature of power ("A criminal leading the repression, it is perfect!").
+The Doctor eventually desperately confesses to the crime in front of his superiors, in an effort to not subvert the essence of authority, but they all refuse to believe him, forcing him to recant his confession, with the approval of the police commissioner.

-He eventually confesses to the crime in front of his superiors - who refuse to believe him.
-Sure that he is safe, he recants his confession, and receives the approval of the police commissioner.
-The interrogation at his home is revealed to be a dream sequence and the film ends with the actual arrival of the commissioner and other colleagues.
+The interrogation at his home is revealed to be a dream sequence, and when he wakes up the commissioner and other colleagues actually arrive at his place; however, the outcome of their confrontation is not revealed, and the film ends with a quote by Franz Kafka about the paradoxical nature of power.

 Cast

 Release

 Investigation of a Citizen Above Suspicion was released in Italy on February 9, 1970, where it was distributed by Euro International Films.

+Reception

+Box office

 In Italy, the film had a domestic gross of 1,928,248,000 Italian lire.

-Critical reception
+Critical response

 Investigation of a Citizen Above Suspicion was well received by critics and is widely considered one of the best international films of the 1970s.
 The New York Times called the film "a suspense melodrama with the moral concerns of angry satire [...]
 When it opened in Italy early this year (and later, when it was shown at Cannes), Investigation was hailed for the ways in which it exposed the corrupt, authoritarian practices of the police, who place themselves above their own laws [...]
 The story moves forward with a relentless momentum.
 It is a political parable, and a stunning movie."